Hunter Biden makes surprise visit to Capitol Hill as GOP takes a first step to hold him in contempt

 He added, “There is no fairness or decency in what these Republicans are doing — they have lied over and over about every aspect of my personal and professional life — so much so that their lies have become the false facts believed by too many people.

-After delivering the statement to the media, Hunter Biden left the Capitol grounds.
+Speaker Mike Johnson gave his stamp of approval Wednesday to the the contempt process, saying that the House must uphold its subpoena power.

+“We have to do this.
+This is our role.
+It’s our responsibility, ”the Louisiana Republican said during a press conference.
+But, he added, “we’re not taking any pleasure in this.”

-“Mr. Biden’s flagrant defiance of the Committees’ deposition subpoenas — while choosing to appear nearby on the Capitol grounds to read a prepared statement on the same matters — is contemptuous, and he must be held accountable for his unlawful actions,” read the contempt resolution released by Republicans on Monday.
+The contempt resolution, released by Republicans on Monday, reads, “Mr. Biden’s flagrant defiance of the Committees’ deposition subpoenas — while choosing to appear nearby on the Capitol grounds to read a prepared statement on the same matters — is contemptuous, and he must be held accountable for his unlawful actions.”

 While Republicans say their inquiry is ultimately focused on the president, they have taken particular interest in Hunter Biden and his overseas business dealings, questioning whether the president profited from that work.